synchronal/xml_query/README.md

 # XmlQuery

-A concise API for querying XML.
+A concise API for querying XML using xpath.
 There are just 5 main functions:
 `all/2`, `find/2` and `find!/2` for finding things, plus `attr/2` and `text/1` for extracting
 information.
 There are also a handful of other useful functions, referenced below and described in detail in the [module docs](https://hexdocs.pm/xml_query/XmlQuery.html).
 XML parsing is handled by Erlang/OTP’s built-in